 Annie VanBurren of East Bloomfield.
 Twenty-one grandchildren and five

 great-grandchildren also survive.
 Funeral services will be held this

 afternoon at 2 o'clock.
 Interment at East Bloomfield cemetery.

-Mrs. Sophronia Elizabeth Ackley, widow of the late George D. A. Bridgman,
+Mrs. Bridgman, widow of Geo.
+D. A. Bridgman, founder of the

 From Geneva Gazette 12 August 1881

 Mrs. Abigail Briggs, an aged sister of Wm.
 H. Smith, proprietor of